erickoch3/udacity-cloud-devops-iac-web-server/README.md

 Students may use a JSON file for increasing the generic nature of the YAML code.
 For example, the JSON file contains a "ParameterKey" as "EnvironmentName" and "ParameterValue" as "UdacityProject".

 In YAML code, the `${EnvironmentName}` would be substituted with `UdacityProject` accordingly.

+---

+### My project details ###

+## Access ##
+You can reach my project at http://final-webap-zn6i2ksz13du-199815154.us-east-1.elb.amazonaws.com/

+That address is output of the stack :) It says "it works!
+Udagram, Udacity"